-Alert policies are a great way while streamlining the incident management workflow.
-You can easily manage the content and recipients of an alert, control the life cycle of both alerts and their notifications using Alert Policies.
+Alert policies are a great way to streamline incident management workflow.
+You can easily manage the content and recipients of an alert and the life cycle of both alerts and their notifications using Alert Policies.

 You can create and manage alert policies using Policies page.

 Modify policies can intervene and modify any alert while it is being created.
 You can change or append to alert properties like message, description; even change the recipients of the alert before it's created.